Here’s the third in a series of tutorials on The Photographer's Ephemeris desktop web app.

 - Clicking the sunrise event in the timeline moves the time slider and the legend to that moment

-- Click the time slider then use your keyboard cursor keys to advance the time by 3 minutes
+- Use the time slider to advance the time by 3 minutes

 - Holding down the shift key enables the sun azimuth extension line

 Let’s test it by moving the grey pin down the slope a little to where the contours appear a little steeper.
-Note the increased apparent altitude, it’s now +23.78°.
-This means that while the elevation may not be as great as the position at the top of the ridgeline, the apparent altitude from the red pin to the grey pin position here is steeper by +2.19°.
+Note the increased apparent altitude, it’s now +22.63°.
+This means that while the elevation may not be as great as the position at the top of the ridge line, the apparent altitude from the red pin to the grey pin position here is steeper by +0.35°.

-In this instance the forward thrusting buttresss of the cirque wall probably won’t impact our images significantly, but it’s important to be on the look out for these details in some situations.
+In this instance the forward thrusting buttresses of the cirque wall probably won’t impact our images significantly, but it’s important to be on the look out for these details in some situations.

 The Geodetics calculation can determine distance and bearing quite happily just from the map marker positions (which we always know by definition – you placed the markers).
 However, to do anything more, we need to know the elevation above sea level for both marker positions.
 Some potential gotchas:

-That said, for most landscape photograpy uses, this will work well.
+That said, for most landscape photography uses, this will work well.
 However, if you have a once-in-a-lifetime shot that requires critical planning, I recommend that you: